-Your propane tank may seem like a basic structure serving a simple purpose, however, you’d be surprised to learn that there’s really a lot more to it than meets the eye.
+Your propane tank may seem like a basic structure serving a simple purpose; however, you’d be surprised to learn that there’s really a lot more to it than meets the eye.
 Upon closer inspection, you’ll notice numerous gauges, valves, and other intricate pieces of apparatus that play an important role in making sure your propane tank operates.

 Before we take a look at the technicalities, it’s worth mentioning that there are several clear requirements every tank must meet to be considered compliant.
 A few of these include:

 - Tank Color: your propane tank must be painted with a reflective color

 - Propane Tank Placement: your tank must be located above ground and on level soil

 - Tank Regulator Position: your regulator must be pointed down or protected

 - Propane Tank Nameplate: your tank MUST have a nameplate in order to be filled